 Shame and low self-esteem thwart love, intimacy, and assertive communication.
 Individuals with shame and low self-esteem don’t feel worthy of love and/or respect, and either withdraw emotionally or push their partner away directly or indirectly.
 They abuse or allow abuse, imagine they’re being criticized when they’re not, and are so afraid of losing the relationship that they smother or control their partner or withhold negative feelings and build resentments.
 See my ebook, 10 Steps to Self-Esteem and webinar.

 Change is Possible

 The struggle for intimacy requires the courage to face unhealthy behavior and attitudes and be vulnerable.
 It entails overcoming defenses of denial, withdrawal, control, or placating to avoid a real connection.
 Don’t ignore these problems or just argue about them, which deepens the divide between you and your partner.
 Instead see couples counseling.
 Because relationships are dynamic systems, when one partner behaves in a manner listed above, it damages the relationship.
 Similarly, studies show that if you improve your self-esteem and communication skills, the relationship improves.
 Many times, one spouse in individual therapy makes positive changes, and the marriage changes for the better.

 Because assertiveness and good self-esteem are so important to both happiness and relationships, I wrote ebooks to help you.
-See Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+See Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

 ©Darlene Lancer 2013